tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 	.. image:: /images/pedestrian/HybridShapeFactory.png

-* Animation taken from :ref:`Animation state authoring <legacyAnimatorExample>` as for :ref:`Hybrid legacy <pedestrianHybridLegacy>` pedestrian.
+* Animation is taken from :ref:`Animation state authoring <legacyAnimatorExample>` as for :ref:`Hybrid legacy <pedestrianHybridLegacy>` pedestrians.
 * If you get a ``Blob asset System.String System.Type::get_FullName() with hash 'Unity.Entities.Hash128' is corrupted.`` error, try closing the subscene (uncheck the box next to `EntitySubscene`) & start the scene again.

 How To Control
 """"""""""""""

-You can control the `Rukhanka Hybrid` npc with the monobehaviour script:
+You can control the `Rukhanka Hybrid` NPC with a MonoBehaviour script:

 * Make sure that `HybridShapeFactory` prefab contains `RukhankaEntityAdapter`.
 * :ref:`Temporarily remove <pedestrianDisableSimulation>` the entity from the built-in DOTS simulation.
-* Methods to control animation in the same way as the `Unity animator <https://docs.unity3d.com/ScriptReference/Animator.html>`_, but using `RukhankaEntityAdapterBase` component.
+* Methods to control animation work the same way as the `Unity animator <https://docs.unity3d.com/ScriptReference/Animator.html>`_, but using the `RukhankaEntityAdapterBase` component.
 * Example:

  	..  code-block:: csharp